RimWorld-zh-mods/RimWorld-Translation-Framework/README.md

 # RimWorld-Translation-Framework

-A modding library for translating non-vallina-supported parts of RimWorld.
+RimTrans.Framwork is a modding library for translator.

+### Supports
+  - Pawn names translating
+  - Custom pawn names and backstories.

+### Example
+  -